cybroslabs/ouro-api-shared/gen/markdown/service-devices-apiservice.md

 ## SetDeviceCommunicationUnits

-The method called by the RestAPI to replace ordered set of linked communication units.
+Sets or replaces an ordered set of communication units linked to the specified device.

 ```proto
 SetDeviceCommunicationUnits(io.clbs.openhes.models.acquisition.SetDeviceCommunicationUnitsRequest)